avantifellows/plio-frontend/docs/CYPRESS.md

 Plio uses `cypress.env.json` to set up environment variables for the Cypress app.
 Below are the details of all the environment variables.

 #### `baseUrl`
 Base url for the frontend App.
-By default it's `http://localhost:8080`.
+By default the value is `http://localhost:8080`.

 #### `google_auth.refresh_token`
 Google refresh token retrieved in the pre-requisites.